A Survey on Reinforcement Learning for Combinatorial Optimization: Historical Timeline

-can be described as follows.
-For each iteration, there are four steps: \begin{enumerate} \item Initialize AQ-values, each agent $k$ is placed on a city $r_{k1}$ according to some policy.
-Initialize a set of to-be-visited cities $J_k(r_{k1})$. \item Each agent makes a move and updates $AQ(r,s)$ if the move discounts the next state evaluation.
-The agents repeat moving and updating AQ-values until they are back to the starting city. \item The length $L_k$ of the tour done by agent k is computed, and $L_k$ is used to calculate the delayed reinforcements $\Delta AQ(r, s)$.
-Then, update the AQ-values base on $\Delta AQ(r, s)$. \item Check whether the pre-defined termination condition is met.
-Return the approximated shortest path $L_k$. \end{enumerate} The AQ-values are updates by the following rule:
+\paragraph{Ant-Q Algorithm} integrates Q-learning with the ant system.
+Each iteration involves the following four steps: \begin{itemize} \item Initialize the AQ values and place each agent $k$ on a city $r_{k1}$ according to some policy.
+Initialize a set of cities $J_k(r_{k1})$ to be visited. \item Each agent makes a move and updates $AQ(r,s)$ if the move discounts the next state evaluation.
+The agents continue moving and updating the AQ values until they are back in the starting city. \item The length $L_k$ of the tour of agent $k$ is computed, and $L_k$ is used to calculate the delayed reinforcements $\Delta AQ(r, s)$.
+Then, the AQ-values are updated based on $\Delta AQ(r, s)$. \item Check whether the predefined termination condition is met.
+Return the approximated shortest path $L_k$. \end{itemize} The AQ values are updated by the following rule:

 where $J_k(s)$ is a function of the previous history of agent $k$.
-And $\Delta AQ(r,s)$ is calculated as follow:
+Then $\Delta AQ(r,s)$ is calculated as follows: